GheorgheMorari/KitchenServerGO/README.md

 run build_docker_image.sh to build the image

 run remove_docker_stuff.sh to remove docker image and container

 # View in browser addresses:

 http://localhost:8000/ to check if the kitchen server is running, and to see the state of the kitchen

+# Tunables:

+There are multiple tunables in this simulation.

+All the tunables are situated in _main.go_

 # The kitchen system architecture: